rollup/rollup/docs/07-tools.md

 }
 ```

 There are a few unusual elements to this setup.
-First, we're setting `"modules": false`, otherwise Babel will convert our modules to CommonJS before Rollup gets a chance to do its thing, causing it to fail.
+First, we're setting "modules": false, otherwise Babel will convert our modules to CommonJS before Rollup gets a chance to do its thing, causing it to fail.

-Secondly, we're putting our `.babelrc` file in `src`, rather than the project root.
-This allows us to have a different `.babelrc` for things like tests, if we need that later – it's generally a good idea to have separate configuration for separate tasks.
+Secondly, we're putting our `.babelrc.json` file in `src`, rather than the project root.
+This allows us to have a different `.babelrc.json` for things like tests, if we need that later – See the [Babel documentation](https://babeljs.io/docs/en/config-files#project-wide-configuration) for more information on both project wide and file relative configuration.

 Now, before we run rollup, we need to install
 [`babel-core`](https://babeljs.io/docs/en/babel-core)